Skip to content

 Biography

-With the committee, Mr. Sheehy worked on several pieces of legislation that have defined U.S. policy toward Africa, including the African Growth and Opportunity Act, the Electrify Africa Act, the BUILD Act, and the Global Fragility Act.
-He served as an international election observer for national elections in Kenya and Nigeria.
+With the committee, Sheehy worked on several pieces of legislation that have defined U.S. policy toward Africa, including the African Growth and Opportunity Act, the Electrify Africa Act, the BUILD Act, and the Global Fragility Act.
+He served as an election observer for national elections in Kenya and Nigeria.

 He was an Africa policy analyst at the Heritage Foundation before working in Congress.
 At the think tank, he co-developed the Index of Economic Freedom, an annual survey of national economies worldwide, now in its 25th edition.
 He frequently appeared in national media and testified before several congressional committees.

-He holds a bachelor’s degree in political science from Trinity College (Hartford, Connecticut) and a master’s degree in international relations from the University of Virginia
+He holds a bachelor’s degree in political science from Trinity College (Hartford, Connecticut) and a master’s degree in international relations from the University of Virginia.

 Areas of interest